unijorse/roll-storage-depth-adjustment/README.md

 Copyright © 2023 Jack "unijorse" Skaggs
 these files are free to modify and distribute for noncommercial use
 the creator of these files retains all rights to patent and commercial distribution
-these files are distributed without any warranty, and the parties distributing it may **not** be held liable for any harm or damages caused by them
+these files are distributed without any warranty
+distributors may not be held liable for damages caused by the use of these files